 Melbourne is famous in Australia for its rich culture, beautiful architecture, and grande lifestyle.
 So we understand why you’re wondering which are the richest suburbs in Melbourne.

-The growing economy has made it one of the most expensive cities in Australia and Victoria is one of the richest states in Australia.
+The growing economy has made it one of the most expensive cities in Australia – Victoria is even one of the richest states in Australia.

 So, of course, this city has the most luxurious suburbs with the highest median house prices.
 The houses can be found on the most expensive streets in Melbourne, with sales prices reaching $80 million.